Master of Science in Respiratory Care Leadership

 - Prepare and evaluate plans for career advancement

-- Evaluate the leadership challenges facing the respiratory therapy industry
+- Evaluate the leadership challenges facing the respiratory therapy profession

 - Describe and interpret statistical tests applied to medical research data

 - Apply evidence-based medicine and advanced cardiopulmonary physiology concepts to clinical practice